rhel-labs/instruqt/podman-pods/02-step2/assignment.md

 podman stop my-bare-httpd
 ```

-Now, we still have an httpd container running, but we cant access it, not just because we havent forwarded any ports to it, but because its inside of a pod.
+Now, we still have an httpd container running, but we can't access it, not just because we havent forwarded any ports to it, but because its inside of a pod.
 The pod acts almost like a firewall, allowing or disallowing ports to the containers within it.
 Containers that run container images that are configured to listen on a given port are accessible to each other within the pod, but outside the pod are not accessible unless we tell the pod to allow it.

 ## Pod networking